SAP-samples/teched2025-AD161/README.md

-# Session ID - Session Title
+# AD161 - Integration of SAP Business Data Cloud with CAP and SAP Build

 ## Description